Pricing and the World Market

 Prior to 1975, the police dog population in the Western United states was quite sparse.
 In 1976 Adlerhorst introduced the following new concepts that established present day standards.

-3. We were instrumental in P.O.S.T. involvement in class certification, but more importantly their acknowledgement that a police dog was now an integral part of law enforcement.
+- We were instrumental in P.O.S.T. involvement in class certification, currently in place since 1984 as a re-certification class.
+But more importantly their acknowledgement that a police dog was now an integral part of law enforcement.

-4. This led to our next accomplishment, “Acceptance in the Courts”.
-Since we are the biggest and most influential K-9 academy, many of the court cases landed on our turf.
-The attempt by scurrilous attorneys to undermine our attempt to elevate the use of dogs in law enforcement was not at all successful, in fact it led to forcing the extremely liberal 9th circuit to issue a decision placing the police dog were it belonged in the continuum of force!
+- This led to our next accomplishment, “Acceptance in the Courts”.
+Since we are one of the biggest and most influential K-9 academy, many of the court cases landed on our turf.
+The attempt by scurrilous attorneys to undermine our attempt to elevate the use of dogs in law enforcement was not at all successful, in fact it led to forcing the extremely liberal 9th circuit to issue a decision placing the police dog were it belonged in the continuum of force “Vera Cruz v Escondido and Reaver”!
+Since the late 1980’s 37 appellate cases have made it to the 9th Circuit Court of Appeals.
+We have been involved in 15 – all adjudicated in our favor.
+The one appellate case not ruled in our favor, Smith v Hemet, went to the 9th Circuit absent our participation.

-Currently we have the best training staff in the industry.
-Five full time instructors are former police officers, dog handlers and supervisors, plus myself.
-Additionally, we have 3 or 4 part time instructors still employed as police officers.
+- Currently we have the best training staff in the industry.
+Eight full time instructors are former police officers, dog handlers and supervisors, plus myself and sons Michael and Jack Reaver.
+Additionally, we have part time instructors still employed as police officers.
 Labor costs have increased, (workman’s comp insurance was increased by 40%).
-We will increase our monthly training fees by 20%.
+We will increase our monthly training fees by 10%.
 This does not reflect the true increase in our cost to provide the quality instruction to all our valued clients.
 Our services and facilities will still be available as often as necessary.

-Over the past 20 years a $10,000- car has more then doubled in price, while our prices have increased from approximately $5000. to only $7350-.
-This is a long story that simply means we will continue to provide the highest quality police service dogs and training police service, but we have to raise our prices.
-(See page 2)
+- Over the past 40years a $10,000- car has more then tripled in price, while our prices have increased from approximately $2500 in 1975 to $11,000-.
+This is a long story that simply means we will continue to provide the highest quality police service dogs and training for police service.
+But we have to raise our prices.

 The other choice, which some of our competitors have chosen, is to purchase a lesser quality dog.
 This is not an option for us.
 In fact it works to our advantage.
 While we continue to purchase quality, we are competing with fewer people willing to pay the price for top dogs.